 During this time, don’t publish any new content as this will compound your issues.
 Instead, revisit old articles and tweak them so that they rank better and help you reach your KPIs.

-With your blog up to date and in a better shape, then you can start to publish and market new content while seeing much better results as your working from a solid foundation.
+With your blog up to date and in a better shape, you can start to publish and market new content.
+You will see much better results as you’re working from a solid foundation.